m3c/twitch-chat-bot/README.md

 *Example: the trigger words **hi**, **hello**, **hey**, and **wassap** all send the same message: **FutureMan hi!***

 **IMPORTANT:**
 Make sure all command trigger words are **lowercase**.
-The scirpt is setup to translate all in-chat messages to lowercase, so any commands with uppercase letters will not be triggered.
+The script is setup to translate all in-chat messages to lowercase, so any commands with uppercase letters will not be triggered.
 If you'd like commands to be case-sensitive, go to **line 84**, and remove *.lower()*.
 ```python
 message = getMessage(line).lower() # translates every message to lowercase letters
 ```